smasongarrison/D3mirt/README.md

 constructs used in the analysis.
-Importantly, while the $MDISC$ represents the maximum level of discrimination in the model, the $DDISC$ represents the local discrimination that makes it possible to compare item discrimination in a specific direction set by teh constructs.
+Importantly, while the $MDISC$ represents the maximum level of discrimination in the model, the $DDISC$ represents the local discrimination that makes it possible to compare item discrimination in a specific direction set by the constructs.

 # Overview